 How to Clip Your Bird's Wings

-By following a few simple steps, you can learn to safely clip your own bird's wings at home without having to make frequent vet visits and playing fees to have it done for you.
+By following a few simple steps, you can learn to safely clip your own bird's wings at home without having to make frequent vet visits and paying fees to have it done for you.
 If you feel like you can confidently complete the task yourself, read on for instructions and advice that will help you along the way.
-Always keep safety as your first priority, however—if you are unsure of your ability to safely clip your bird's wings, or if you become nervous even in the middle of doing a trim, it's always best to stop and take your bird to an avian veterinarian to have the procedure done.
+Always keep safety as your first priority, however—if you are unsure of your ability to restrain your bird safely, safely clip your bird's wings, or if you become nervous even in the middle of doing a trim, it's always best to stop and take your bird to an avian veterinarian to have the procedure done.

 - Select a quiet location: Choosing a good location for you to clip your bird's wings will help keep your pet as calm as possible during the process.
 Try to choose a location away from your bird's cage, away from any loud, sudden noises, and away from the traffic of the household.
 Removing your bird from areas that they are familiar with will make them less likely to jump or fight while they are getting their wings trimmed, so a quiet spot like a spare bedroom or bathroom is ideal.

 - Recruit help if necessary: The very first time to clip your bird's wings, and subsequent times until you are confident that you can handle the procedure yourself, it's a good idea to have a friend or family member help restrain your bird for you while you do the trimming.
 Most wing clipping accidents stem from trying to work on birds that are not properly restrained, so you can minimize a great deal of risk by having a partner help you while you are learning.